stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 ### Mixed

 The `<responsibleparties>` element descries a mapping for rp references, and is created to enable enforcement of a restricted set of responsibleparties.
-A rpket element might contaion one or more `<pointofcontact>` elements.
+A rpkey element might contain one or more `<pointofcontact>` elements.

 ~~~{.dtd}
 <!ELEMENT responsibleparties (rpkey*)>